-- Co-opted directors: appointed by the directors
+- Two co-opted directors: appointed by directors

-- To review the yearly cycle of decision making for recommendation to the board of directors
+- To review the yearly cycle of decision making for recommendation to the board of directors.

 - To establish and review a code of conduct for the board of directors

-- To act as an audit committee to ensure propriety and value for money
+- To act ensure value for money

 - To offer additional support to the Chief Executive Officer on difficult and sensitive issues